How far is Wine Road from San Francisco airport (SFO)?

 We have lodgings that start around $100 and go up from there.
 You can also book an ultra-luxury room for $700+ per night.
 There is something for everyone.
 We even have a KOA for campers!
 Be sure to check out our Lodgings page for details.

-Many of the wineries have a tasting fee that is refunded with a purchase.
+Most wineries do have a tasting fee, some do refund with a minimum purchase.
 On the Wineries page, you can use the Search by Amenity feature, selecting Tasting Fee, Tasting Fee Complimentary or Tasting Fee Refundable With Purchase from the drop down list to find out each winery’s policy.

 For a full list of wineries that offer tours, go to Visit > Winery Tours, or go to Wineries and use the Search By Amenity feature, selecting Tours, Tours By Appointment or Group Tours from the drop down list.